Every penny earned so far goes on rent

 'I don't think I'll ever be able to go home'

+In Bristol, rents have increased so much that it takes another month to be able to afford a two-bed property, compared with 2011.

+The growth of financial services and technology companies in Bristol has seen the median rent increase by 43%.

-Rich Franklin had to leave his home in Bristol and move 250 miles north to Halifax to be able to afford a place to rent alone while saving to buy.
+Rich Franklin left the city to move 250 miles north to Halifax so he could afford a place to rent alone while saving to buy.

-The growth of financial services and technology companies in Bristol has seen the median two-bed rent increase by 43% in just six years.

 Mr Franklin, 45, earns around the median national wage working in financial services.